-Configuring Cache Backends
+Configuring cache backends

 Configuring in-memory caching

-If you want to configure the default in-memory cache, Apollo provides the
+Apollo Server's default caching features use an unbounded cache, which is not safe for production use.
+If you want to configure the in-memory cache, Apollo provides the

 InMemoryLRUCache class from the